Jaseci-Labs/jaseci/docs/docs/docs/testing_and_debugging/2_jaseci_studio.md

 ## Graph Viewer

-Jaseci Studios offers a powerful graph viewer that enables programmers to easily visualise and analyse their code.
+Jaseci Studios offers a powerful graph viewer that enables programmers to easily visualize and analyze their code.
 By providing detailed information about nodes in their Jaseci application graph, this feature enhances the experience of Jaseci hackers and enables quick debugging of code.

 Here are some of the amazing capabilities of the graph viewer: